Thermal Relic of Self-Interacting Dark Matter with Retarded Decay of Mediator: Self-Interacting Dark Matter Realization

 \section{Self-Interacting Dark Matter Realization}

-There are three main approaches to realize velocity-dependent self-interacting cross sections in order to respect the astrophysics data.
-One is the existence of light mediator to produce velocity-dependent cross-section in terms of non-perturbative resummation.
-The second approach borrows the similarity of neutron-proton scattering where confinement in the dark sector adapts finite-size effect~\cite{Chu:2018faw} to decrease the cross section at low velocity.
-Finally resonant self-interacting dark matter~\cite{Chu:2018fzy} can naturally host a velocity dependent behavior.
-In our paper, we focus on the first approach and assume its interaction to be described by the long-range Yukawa potential.
+There are three main approaches to realize velocity-dependent self-interacting cross-sections.
+One is the existence of a light mediator to produce velocity-dependent cross-section by non-perturbative resummation.
+The second approach borrows the similarity of neutron-proton scattering where confinement in the HS adapts finite-size effect~\cite{Chu:2018faw} to decrease the cross-section at low velocity.
+Finally, resonant SIDM~\cite{Chu:2018fzy} can naturally host a velocity-dependent behavior.
+In our paper, we focus on the first approach.

-When the momentum of DM $k$ is much less than the mass of mediator $m_\phi$, cross section can be accurately obtained by assuming that contribution primarily come from the $S$-wave.
-However, for $k \gtrsim m_\phi$, higher angular momentum $\ell > 0$ states should be included, and become more important when it goes to classical limit $k/m_\phi \to \infty$.
+When the momentum of DM $k$ is much less than the mass of mediator $m_\phi$, the cross-section is mainly from the $S$-wave.
+However, for $k \gtrsim m_\phi$, higher angular momentum $\ell > 0$ states become more important when it goes to classical limit $k/m_\phi \to \infty$.
 Commonly used momentum transfer cross section~\cite{PhysRevD.81.083522,PhysRevLett.104.151301,PhysRevD.66.063002}

-is more suitable than total cross section $\sigma = \int d\Omega (d\sigma /d\Omega)$ due to the scattering velocity and angle dependence of $d\sigma /d\Omega$.
-However, problems will emerge when the DM is identical particle.
+is more suitable than total cross-section $\sigma = \int d\Omega (d\sigma /d\Omega)$ due to the scattering velocity and angle dependence of $d\sigma /d\Omega$.
+However, problems will emerge when the DM is the identical particle.
 Therefore, viscosity cross section~\cite{Tulin:2013teo}

 is adopted from heat conductivity~\cite{kruger1965introduction}.
-Viscosity cross section may better characterize DM halo dynamics, since DM scattering is described by heat conductivity in fluid formulations of self-interacting DM~\cite{Gnedin:2000ea, Balberg:2002ue}.
+Viscosity cross-section may better characterize DM halo dynamics since DM scattering is described by heat conductivity in fluid formulations of self-interacting DM~\cite{Gnedin:2000ea, Balberg:2002ue}.